 Data Table control

 If you copy and paste a Data Table control for which the Items property is set to a formula that contains a Filter function, the formula for the Items property on the new Data Table control ends up with field names that contain a _1 suffix.
 This makes the field names invalid and results in no data showing up in the data table.
 To work around this issue, before you copy the control, confirm that the Filter function doesn't reference any field in the data source that has the same name as a column in the Data Table control.
 If it does, rename the column in the Data Table control.
-Alternatively, remove the _1 suffix from the invalid field names so they match the names in the entity.
+Alternatively, remove the _1 suffix from the invalid field names so they match the names in the table.

 "Empty" gallery when opening an app